pingcap/docs-cn/system-variables.md

     - `txn_mode`: The transactional mode.
 Value options are `OPTIMISTIC` and `PESSIMISTIC`.
     - `sql`: The SQL statement corresponding to the current query.

+### tidb_guarantee_linearizability <span class="version-mark">New in v5.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable controls the way commit TS is calculated for async commit.
+By default (with the `OFF` value), the two-phase commit requests a new TS from the PD server and uses the TS to calculate the final commit TS.
+In this situation, linearizability is guaranteed for all the concurrent transactions.
+- If you set this variable to `ON`, the TS fetched from the PD server is saved, with the cost that only causal consistency is guaranteed but not linearizability.
+For more details, see the blog post [Async Commit, the Accelerator for Transaction Commit in TiDB 5.0](https://en.pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5-0/).
+- For scenarios that require only causal consistency, you can set this variable to `ON` to improve performance.

 ### tidb_hash_join_concurrency

 > **Warning:**